hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 <img src="/hapi-fhir/docs/images/termconceptmap_schema.svg" alt="Resources" style="width: 100%; max-width: 600px;"/>

-The TRM_CONCEPTMAP table indicates a single ConceptMap resource with a specific version.
+The TRM_CONCEPTMAP table represents a single ConceptMap resource with a specific URL and version.
 It can be used to map terminology concepts to one another in groups.

 ### Columns